ggulgulia/WeatherStationClient/README.md

 * cd /sys/bus/w1/devices && ls
 * cd 28-XXXXXXXXXXX (where xxx is the file number you will see with ls)
 * cat temperature (this will print the temperature on terminal)

+### Step 5 Docker Image with all dependencies including jenkins
+* To build the docker image from the dockerfile run the following: docker build -t <name-of-image> .
+  '.' refers to path to the docker file here assumed that docker file is in current directory

+* To run the docker image making sure the volume having jenkins state (p/w's , plugins etc.) persisted run the (new) docker container as docker run --network="host" -v jenkins:/var/jenkins_home -it --name=<name-of-container> <name-of-image> bash